 Wi-Fi password sharing won’t work if you and the person you’re trying to share the password with aren’t saved as Contacts that include your Apple ID email addresses.

 To add a new contact, open the Contacts app and tap the plus (+) button.
 Make sure to add the person’s Apple ID email address by tapping add email.
 When you’re finished, tap Done.

 To update an existing contact, open Contacts and tap on the name of that contact.
 Tap Edit, then tap Add Email.
 Once you’ve added the email address, tap Done to save the updates.

 Reset Network Settings

-Our last software troubleshooting step is to reset network settings, which will erase all of the Wi-Fi, VPN, and Bluetooth data currently saved on your iPhone.
+Our last software troubleshooting step is to reset network settings, which will erase all of the Wi-Fi, VPN, cellular, and APN settings currently saved on your iPhone.

-To reset network settings, open up the Settings app, then tap General -> Reset -> Reset Network Settings.
+To reset network settings, open the Settings app, then tap General -> Transfer or Reset iPhone -> Reset -> Reset Network Settings.
 You’ll be prompted to enter your iPhone passcode, then tap Reset Network Settings when the confirmation alert appears on the screen.

 If your iPhone is still under warranty, we recommend taking it to your local Apple Store.
 Just make sure you schedule an appointment first!

 You’ve fixed the problem your iPhone was having and now you’ll be able to wirelessly share Wi-Fi passwords!
 Now that you know what to do when your iPhone won’t share Wi-Fi passwords, make sure to share this article on social media to save your friends and family from similar frustrations.